 The real challenge that we’re trying to solve is how to accomplish this in a decentralized, shared manner.
 Anyone can build a walled garden.
 We could say, here’s all the perfect use cases we want to tackle and then set about building proprietary, closed technology that everyone has to connect into.
 In this scenario we’d never hit the point where we reach mass adoption because not everyone wants to work within another organization’s walled garden.

-Instead, we have to build an ecosystem where everyone can participate and get equal access to the information they need when they need it with permission—all on a single, secure network.
+Instead, we must build an ecosystem where everyone can participate and get equal access to the information they need when they need it with permission—all on a single, secure network.
 As the revenue cycle director at one healthcare system said, “When you start looking at what this type of network allows you to do, it is really a transformational approach to sharing data.
 And it’s going to fundamentally change the way payers and providers interact going forward.”

 During the tour you will learn: